 Author of the Delanie Fitzgerald Mysteries

 Heather Weidner’s short stories appear in the Virginia is for Mysteries series, and 50 Shades of Cabernet.
 Currently, she is a member of Sisters in Crime, Sisters in Crime Central Virginia, Guppies, and James River Writers.
-And she blogs with Lethal Ladies Writes and Pens, Paws, and Claws.
+And she blogs with the Pens, Paws, and Claws writers.
 Secret Lives and Private Eyes is her debut novel, and The Tulip Shirt Murders is the second in the series.

 Originally from Virginia Beach, Heather has been a mystery fan since Scooby Doo and Nancy Drew.
 She lives in Central Virginia with her husband and a pair of Jack Russell terriers.